When and where is it, how will it work and how can you be there? All you need to know about UEFA EURO 2020.

 Group E: Spain (Estadio de San Mamés, Bilbao)*, Republic of Ireland (Dublin Arena)

 Group F: Germany (Fußball Arena München, Munich)*, Hungary (Ferenc Puskás Stadium, Budapest)

 *Guaranteed to play all three group stage games at home having qualified via the European Qualifiers.
-As Russia and Denmark both reached UEFA EURO 2020 via the European Qualifiers, an additional draw to be held on 22 November will decide which team plays all three group stage games at home; the other team will have two group stage home games.
+As Russia and Denmark both reached UEFA EURO 2020 via the European Qualifiers, an additional draw was held on 22 November to decide which team plays all three group stage games at home; Russia will have two group stage home games.

 "There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA President Aleksander Čeferin.

 Ticket applications are now closed.
 Applicants will find out the outcome of their applications by the end of January 2020 at the latest.

 Approximately 2.5m tickets for UEFA EURO 2020 are being sold to fans, with applications for the first tranche of 1.5m having taken place on EURO2020.com from 12 June to 12 July 2019, while tickets were made available to fans through the participating national associations (PNAs) from 4 to 18 December 2019.

 What if I want to volunteer?